Heatblur-Simulations/f-4e-manual/src/systems/flight_controls/fuel_system.md

 Any time an external fuel tank is detected to not be flowing fuel into the fuselage, a respective light will illuminate on the telelight panel- L EXT FUEL, CTR EXT FUEL, or R EXT FUEL.
-These lights will only illuminate for the respective external transfer- that is, if OUTBD is selected, CTR EXT FUEL cannot illuminate, and vice versa.
+These lights will only illuminate for the respective external transfer - that is, if OUTBD is selected, CTR EXT FUEL cannot illuminate, and vice versa.
 Because transfer can occur intermittently due to flow from the tanks exceeding engine fuel consumption, the warning lamp is not immediately indicative of an empty external tank, and should be checked against the quantity indication system.
 Further, the lamps will illuminate when the air refuel switch is set to EXTEND, with the ALL TANKS setting selected.
+To confirm that the tanks are empty fly calm and level and watch if the light stays on and the fuel gauge is not going up.

-When air to air refueling, or when refueling on the ground and the tanks have reached a full condition, the External Tanks Full lamps, found under the canopy bow, will light.
+When air-to-air refueling, or when refueling on the ground and the tanks have reached a full condition, the External Tanks Full lamps, found under the canopy bow, will light.